Psychology Program Focused on Serving Diverse Populations

-The APA-accredited PhD in Clinical Psychology program at the California School of Professional Psychology in Los Angeles follows a scholar-practitioner model, an integrative framework that builds upon the philosophy that scholarship and practice must occur concurrently and interdependently.
+The Los Angeles APA-accredited PhD in Clinical Psychology program at the California School of Professional Psychology (CSPP) follows a scholar-practitioner model, an integrative framework that builds upon the philosophy that scholarship and practice must occur concurrently and interdependently.

 Underlying the program are two core principles: